jonnonz1/nz-statute-book/acts/public/2011/legal-services-act-2011.md

     (ii) prescribing the maximum amount of legal aid that may be granted:
     (iii) prescribing the circumstances in which the Commissioner must, under section 9(2), determine or redetermine an applicant's means in accordance with section 8(3):
   (v) prescribing transitional or savings provisions relating to the coming into force of this Act:
-  (w) prescribing the time frame in which a claim for payment for legal aid services or specified legal services may be made:
+  (w) prescribing the time frame or time frames in which claims for payment for legal aid services or specified legal services may be made, and different time frames may be prescribed for different classes, stages, or levels of complexity of services provided:
   (x) providing for any other matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
 Regulations prescribing amounts
-(2) When prescribing amounts, or methods of calculating amounts, regulations made under this section may— (a) distinguish between applicants for legal aid on any grounds, for example, the type of proceedings to which the application relates, or the level of income or disposable capital of the applicant; or
+(2) When prescribing amounts, or methods of calculating amounts, including the calculation of interest, regulations made under this section may—
+  (a) distinguish between applicants for legal aid on any grounds, for example, the type of proceedings to which the application relates, or the level of income or disposable capital of the applicant; or
   (b) distinguish between aided persons on any grounds, for example, the type of proceedings to which the grant relates, or the level of income, disposable capital, or capital of the aided person.
 Regulations prescribing costs of services